Non-Programmers Can Label Programs Indirectly via Active Examples: A Case Study with Text-to-SQL: Other Synthesis Constraints

 A database record might also be confusing even if its individual cell values are not.
 For example, the annotator can be confused by counterfactual information where the U.S. is in Asia as shown in Figure (b).
 Therefore, we prefer to initialize\ $i^{0}$ with the existing database.
 The annotator can also be confused by uncommon patterns where two people have the same name but different IDs; therefore, if the existing sample database has unique values in a column, we prefer to enforce that $i$ also has unique values in that column.

 \paragraph{Non-vacuous Execution} Extremely small $i$ frequently leads to undefined denotations.
-For example, since the maximum value for zero element is undefined, the correct denotation is \texttt{NULL}, which confuses annotators without a computer science background (\cref{fig:unnatural}b).
-Therefore, we always add a small probability mass of \texttt{RETURN NULL} to the distribution $p'$, which incentivizes our algorithm to produce $i$ such that other SQL candidates will return non-\texttt{NULL} values.
+For example, the maximum of zero elements is a special \texttt{NULL} value, meaning ``undefined''; this confuses annotators without a computer science background (\cref{fig:unnatural}d).
+Therefore, we always add a small probability mass ($\frac{1}{16}$) of \texttt{RETURN NULL} to the distribution $p$ and normalize the probabilities of the other candidates proportionally, in order to incentivize our algorithm to produce $i$ such that other SQL candidates will return non-\texttt{NULL} values.

 Even if the returned value is well-defined, small $i$ can lead to confusion if some operators are not needed to answer the question.
 For example, in \cref{fig:unnatural}e, asking the maximum over one element might appear confusing, as we do not need the max operator to obtain a correct denotation.
 Therefore, we always add into $p'$ a small probability mass of ``neighbor queries'' \cite{zhong-etal-2020-semantic} obtained by dropping aggregation operators and \texttt{WHERE} clauses from SQL candidates in $p'$.
 This incentivizes our algorithm to produce $i$ such that the SQL candidates will meaningfully use their operators.